issp-center-dev/TeNeS/manual/develop/en/html/_sources/file_specification/simple_format.txt

    :width: 400px
    :align: center

-Biquadratic interaction  :math:`B` can also have a bond dependency like as :math:`J`.
+The biquadratic interaction :math:`B` can also have a bond dependency like as :math:`J`.

 .. csv-table::
    :header: "Name", "Description", "Type", "Default"